 The Early Learning Academy encourages and welcomes volunteers to our school.
-The Interboro School District has a Volunteer policy which requires all volunteers/chaperones to have the following clearances.
+The Interboro School District has adopted a Volunteer policy which includes the following clearances for all chaperones and school volunteers.

-These clearances are required for any school chaperone or volunteer.
+The following clearances are required for any school chaperone or volunteer.
 See the district's website (Human Resources Department for a quick link to Clearances).